 The previous measure of reliability presented in this release was the Cancellations and Significant Lateness (CaSL) measure.
-Periodic CaSL data at Great Britain, sector and train operating company (TOC) level will continue to be published in Table 3.7.
+We continue to publish Periodic CaSL data at Great Britain, sector and train operating company (TOC) level.

 Cancellations measures the amount of trains that are cancelled as a percentage of trains planned as confirmed by the train operator and Network Rail at 22:00 on the previous evening.
 The Cancellations measure is a score which weights full cancellations as one and part cancellations as half.
 A lower Cancellations score indicates better reliability.